grumpypenny/sentiment-analysis-and-music-generation/README.md

 When training a sad model an unknown CUDA error may occur.
 If it happens then you can resume training the model from the last sucessful epoch.

+**Getting the data**

+Here is how we got the data for generating the music:

+1. First we downloaded abc files from [this collection](https://abcnotation.com/tunes), we recommend the *A cleaned version of the Nottingham dataset for machine learning research* as a start as it is well formatted and small enough to train simple models on.
+The github link can be found [here](https://github.com/jukedeck/nottingham-dataset)

+2. Place all the abc files inside one folder

+3. Run `Data_Finder.py` giving it the path to the folder of abc files and the name of a csv to store the cleaned versions of them in.

+4. To seperate the data into happy and sad run `sorter.py` to create two new csv containing songs of only that emotion named `happy.csv` and `sad.csv` respectivly.

+## Deployment ##

+We used Microsoft Azure to deploy this as a webapp.
+It can be viewed [here](https://sentiment-analysis-and-music-generation-muse.azurewebsites.net/)

+We used the python package `flask` for our backend, the folder `Flask` holds versions of our source files that are simplified to work on the web using `flask`.

+As of time of writing our front end is still under construction.

 ## Licensing ##

 [GPLv3 Licensing Information](https://github.com/grumpypenny/sentiment-analysis-and-music-generation/blob/master/LICENSE)